 Baker McKenzie is all about enabling our lawyers to be the best they can be.
 To help people achieve more than they ever expected.
 Yes, we’re a big firm, but not so big that we don’t recognise the importance of new talent.

-We never forget that we were all Trainees once.
+We never forget that we were all Trainee Solicitors once.
 Recent graduates excited about entering the world of work and excited by the potential and opportunities a career in law could give us.

 We’re determined to stand out from the rest.
 Not just through the quality of the support we provide and the work we do, but also by the importance we place on promoting an inclusive and diverse culture.
 This is illustrated by the tangible steps we’ve taken towards attracting, supporting, developing and retaining a diverse workforce.
-These steps include being one of the first UK law firms to demonstrate a strong focus on social mobility (we’ve just been ranked 10th in the government’s top 50 UK employers for social mobility), and are one of the first organisations in the country to introduce name-blind recruitment.
+These steps include being one of the first UK law firms to demonstrate a strong focus on social mobility (we’ve just been ranked 11th in the government’s top 50 UK employers for social mobility).
+We’re one of the first organisations in the country to introduce name-blind recruitment.

 Inclusion and diversity are vital to our success.
 They create a positive working environment, encourage a greater range of viewpoints, boost our creativity and help us respond more effectively to client needs.